-The bespoke V12 power unit itself has been designed in collaboration between Cosworth and GMA, and produces 664bhp at 11,500rpm and 345lb ft of torque arriving at 9000rpm, connected to a six-speed manual transmission powering the rear wheels.
+The bespoke V12 is the result of a collaboration between GMA and Cosworth, producing 664bhp at 11,500rpm and 345lb ft of torque at 9000rpm.
+It's connected to a six-speed manual transmission and powers the rear wheels alone.

-Of course the T.50’s most advanced element is its aerodynamic package, dominated by the rear-mounted fan that facilitates F1-style ground-effects that gives it immense downforce without the need for drag-incurring wings.
+Of course the T.50’s most advanced element is its aerodynamic package, which centres around a rear-mounted fan that facilitates F1-style ground-effects for immense downforce without the need for drag-incurring wings.

-The T.50 really is the next step of supercar design and engineering, building on a foundation developed by Professor Murray in the McLaren F1, its path has been forged with a no-expense-spared mentality that goes some way to explain its £2.36m price tag, before local taxes.
+The T.50 really is the next step of supercar design and engineering, building on a foundation developed by Professor Murray in the McLaren F1.
+Its path has been forged with a no-expense-spared mentality that goes some way to explain its price tag.